-Fig.~\ref{Hz} presents the confinement regions for charged microparticles (areas $1$, $2$, $3$, $4$), in case of a gas flow velocity value around $5$ cm/sec.
-The lower and upper bounds of particle confinement regions are denoted by the corresponding lines.
-Above the upper bound the electric field is strong enough to push the microparticle out of the trap.
-Below the lower bound the particle cannot be captured, as the trap field cannot compensate gravity forces.
+Fig.~\ref{Hz} presents the confinement regions for charged microparticles (areas $1$, $2$, $3$, $4$) in case of a gas flow velocity value around $5$ cm/sec.
+The lower and upper bounds of the particle confinement regions are denoted by the corresponding lines.
+Above the upper bound the electric field is strong enough to push microparticles out of the trap.
+Below the lower bound the particle cannot be captured as the trap field cannot compensate gravity forces.
 The black line (denoted as 5) corresponds to

 where $Q_m$ is the maximum electric charge that a particle can accumulate in the corona discharge \cite{Pau32}.
-Within the simulations performed the magnitude of the electric field strength in the corona discharge was chosen $E = 20$ kV/cm.
+In the simulations performed the magnitude of the electric field strength in the corona discharge was chosen $E = 20$ kV/cm.
 The shaded region (denoted as 6) characterizes microparticles used in the experiments discussed below.

-From Fig.~\ref{Hz} one can draw the following conclusions: \begin{itemize} \item the regions of confinement for a particle with a diameter less than 10 $\mu$m are located above curve $5$, so these particles cannot be trapped, \item confinement regions for frequencies ranging between $f \sim 30 \div 50$ Hz (areas $1$ and $2$) start for particle dimensions around $d \sim 0.6 \mu$m; in order to capture a particle of smaller dimensions, the electric field frequency has to reach a value of about $\sim 100$ Hz (areas $3$ and $4$), \item as the electric field frequency rises, the voltage amplitude value required to achieve particle capture also increases. \end{itemize}
+From Fig.~\ref{Hz} one can draw the following conclusions: \begin{itemize} \item the regions of confinement for a particle with a diameter less than 10 $\mu$m are located above curve $5$, hence these particles cannot be trapped, \item confinement regions for frequencies ranging between $f \sim 30 \div 50$ Hz (areas $1$ and $2$) start for particle dimensions around $d \sim 0.6 \ \mu$m; in order to capture a particle of smaller dimensions, the electric field frequency has to reach a value of about $\sim 100$ Hz (areas $3$ and $4$), \item as the electric field frequency rises, the voltage amplitude value required to achieve particle capture also increases. \end{itemize}

-Fig.~\ref{Hz2} shows the analogous regions of confinement versus microparticle diameter at frequency $f = 100$ Hz, for gas flow velocities equal to $5$, $10$, and $20$ cm/sec respectively.
+Fig.~\ref{Hz2} shows the analogous regions of confinement versus microparticle diameter at frequency $f = 100$ Hz, for gas flow velocities equal to $5$ cm/sec, $10$ cm/sec and $20$ cm/sec, respectively.
 Fig.~\ref{Hz2} also illustrates that the confinement region becomes narrower by increasing the gas flow velocity, owing to the shift of the lower bound (border) upwards for virtually an unmodified position of the upper bound.

 Fig.~\ref{Hz3} shows the upper bound of the particle capture region as a function of the gas flow velocity versus the electric field frequency (black line).
-The physical reason for the black line rise lies in the fact that all dynamical time scales associated to particle motion in the trap should be reduced by augmenting the gas flow velocity.
+The physical reason for the black line shift upwards lies in the fact that all dynamical time scales associated to the particle motion in the trap should be reduced by augmenting the gas flow velocity.